 Ohio by Stephen Markley

 Cloth; New.
-Stephen Markley.
-Ohio.
+Ohio by Stephen Markley.
+Fiction/Literature.

 "The debut of a major talent; a lyrical and emotional novel set in an archetypal small town in northeastern Ohio—a region ravaged by the Great Recession, an opioid crisis, and the wars in Iraq and Afghanistan—depicting one feverish, fateful summer night in 2013 when four former classmates converge on their hometown, each with a mission, all haunted by the ghosts of their shared histories.